 Public Works is responsible for ensuring that the unincorporated areas comply with waste diversion mandates, preparing and implementing the Countywide Integrated Waste Management Plan, and ensuring long-term disposal capacity for the County and its 88 cities in accordance with the California Integrated Waste Management Act of 1989 (AB 939).
-Public Works serves as chair of the County Integrated Waste Management.
+Public Works serves as chair of the County Integrated Waste Management Task Force (Task Force).

-Task Force comprised of representatives from local government, the solid waste management and recycling industry, members of the general public, the business sector, and environmental groups to collaboratively plan the County's solid waste management needs.
+The Task Force is comprised of representatives from local government, the solid waste management and recycling industry, members of the general public, the business sector, and environmental groups who collaboratively plan the County's solid waste management needs.